vesoft-inc/nebula-docs/docs-2.0-en/20.appendix/release-notes/studio-release-note.md

 ## v3.9.1 (2024.2)

 - Bug fixes
-  - Fixed the bug where the parameter `NOT NULL` is used as property values in schema drafting.
+  - Fixed the bug where the parameter `NOT NULL` was used as property values in schema drafting.
 Replaced it with the default parameter `NULL`.

 ## v3.9.0 (2024.1)